pearcej/complex/ThinkComplexity/_sources/Physical modeling/Fractals and Percolation Models.rst

 When ``q`` is substantially smaller than the critical value, the number of wet cells is proportional to the linear size of the array, so it has dimension 1.

+.. mchoice:: q_8.7
+   :answer_a: When the value q is larger than the critical value
+   :answer_b: When the value  q is smaller than the critical value
+   :answer_c: When the value  q is the same as the critical value
+   :answer_d: When the value q is near the critical value.
+   :correct: a
+   :feedback_a: Correct!
+   :feedback_b: No, this would mean that the number of wet cells is proportional to the linear size of the array, so it has dimension 1.
+   :feedback_c: Not quite, this would not typically happen.
+   :feedback_d: No, this suggests that the percolating cluster is, in fact, fractal.

+   When is a graph dimension 2?